dandgelb/java-examples/functional.md

     - return type is inferred based on the context
     - name - who cares - anonymous
 - Re-factoring from external to internal iterator
+- internal iterator is polymorphic - applies on the collection/list passed